jp7677/hellocoreclr/README.md

 ## To-do

 - .NET Core: Restore Cors handling in development mode.
-- .NET Core: Restore DI using SimpleInjector once SimpleInjector is ready for RC2.
 - Gulp: Throw hinting errors when running in non-watch mode.